 In Greek mythology, Achilles was a hero of the Trojan War.
 He was also the central character and the greatest warrior of Homer's tragedy entitled "The Iliad".

 A wise man once said, “There is never a wrong time to begin moving in the right direction.”
 When it comes to the mental health care we provide to our returning combat vets, I believe we are reaching a point where that “time to change direction” will be lost forever.

 As we ended last week’s blog, I was suggesting that the solution in changing the behavior in our wounded warriors would be found in addressing the emotional states caused by combat.
 Unfortunately, this is not what we do.
 As most of you know, when our warriors become combat ineffective from the “unseen wounds” of war, their first-line choices for healing are medication and/or exposure therapy.

 We've all heard this analogy when describing a flawed approach..."trying to put a square peg into a round hole", right?
 It couldn't be more true when we refer to our current mental health approach with combat veterans.
 As recent as yesterday, we read that combat troop ailments are creating a medical backlog in the already strained system.

 When working with wounded combat vets, I sometimes encounter “the question” from caregivers and spouses that I find difficult to answer or explain.
-So in this week’s post, I wanted to share a bit of insight I have recently gained in the hope it will be beneficial for some of my readers.

 I’ve received some recent inquiries from clients, specifically around the images of service members I use on Facebook, and how my coaching process applies to those that have not served in the military.